Skip to main content

 You may see Microsoft Office software as 'included' in a laptop deal or as an optional extra, but you don't need to buy this as all students (except those on non-credit-bearing short courses) get access to free Microsoft Office applications (Word, Excel, PowerPoint, etc) while studying with us.
 Find out more: Getting started with Office 365.

 You will be able to download the Office applications on up to 15 personal devices – for free.
-You’ll also get 1TB of personal cloud storage (One Drive) and email.
+You’ll also get personal cloud storage (One Drive) and email.

 Specialist software